wutka/wordle/README.md

 so I entered `u...s` at which point its third guess was correct.
 But, if N had been green, I would have entered `uN..s`.

+The program uses a dictionary with word frequencies that is an intersection of a list of common words, and Peter Norvig's [count_1w.txt](https://norvig.com/ngrams/count_1w.txt) file with word frequences of English words.
+If a word was in my list of common words but not in Norvig's list, I assigned it a frequency of 1.

 ## Running
 The program is written in Haskell and uses Cabal for building.
 You should be able to run it with: